Chart Color Schemes

 Randwick - South features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Randwick - South, as per the latest Census, consisted of 16.9% houses and 83.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 26.9% houses and 73.1% other dwellings.
-The home ownership level in Randwick - South was 23.5%, with the rest of dwellings either mortgaged (22.6%) or rented (53.8%).
+In Randwick - South, as per the latest Census, houses constituted 16.9% of dwellings, with other types such as semi-detached homes, apartments, and 'other' dwellings making up 83.1%.
+This is in contrast to Sydney metropolitan area's dwelling composition of 26.9% houses and 73.1% other dwellings.
+Home ownership in Randwick - South stood at 23.5%, with mortgaged dwellings at 22.6% and rented ones at 53.8%.
 The median monthly mortgage repayment in the area was $3,160, higher than Sydney metro's average of $3,033.
-The median weekly rent figure was recorded at $575, compared to Sydney metro's $550.
-Nationally, Randwick - South's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure for Randwick - South was $575, compared to Sydney metro's $550.
+Nationally, Randwick - South's median monthly mortgage repayments were significantly higher at $3,160 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 per week.

 Frequently Asked Questions - Housing